anvetsu/reo/docs/sample/mortgage.md

 ; 6807.0
 ```

-## Reference

-<a href="https://mitpress.mit.edu/books/introduction-computation-and-programming-using-python-second-edition">Introduction to Computation and Programming Using Python</a>.
+**Acknowledgment** This example is based on Chapter 8 of <a href="https://mitpress.mit.edu/books/introduction-computation-and-programming-using-python-second-edition">Introduction to Computation and Programming Using Python</a>.

 [Back](../sample.md)